crcn/tandem-old/packages/front-end/README.md

   * **color picker**
 * update code compiler to handle overrides
 * select inserted elements

-* NO imports.
-All components should be global.
 * ability to load images & other resources in PC file. (start with ionicons)
-* document bounds on element should be stored in editor namespace
-* when converting elements to artboards, move new artboard to BEST position
-* select newly inserted elements
-* **highlight instances of a selected component**.
-Part of the function for this is to highlight how an element instance responds to layout constraints.
-* evaluator should return a synthetic tree

 SAFETY: